putneydm/david_site_jekyll/test/_posts/2020/January/2020-01-12-squad-a-star-wars-story.markdown

 So he stared.
 Stared upward, his eyes fixed on the Death Star floating in the ethereal star field that arced above the treetops from edge to edge of the clearing.

-He'd glanced it a dozen times during the day, but now he had a chance to study it.
+He'd glanced at it a dozen times during the day, but now he had a chance to study it.
 The station was a silent, dominating presence -- still, steely and unmoving, hanging in the sky in a blue-gray glow.
 Despite its placid face, blotched by partially completed superstructures, the station was the center of activity.
 Ships tending to its construction were like insects that had buzzed around him all day.
 They crisscrossed and circled the station, like a plague.
 He pictured its vast spaces equally bustling with officers and troopers.
 Perhaps Vader was there.
 Or the Emperor himself, looking down on them.
 To simply glimpse one of them in a corridor ...

 He knew its every curve and feature.
 Every auxiliary exhaust port and gun emplacement and landing bay from the toys and the books of his youth.
 He devoured every bit of news about it that came over the Imperial news feed.
 Its deployment at Alderaan, its destruction of the Rebel base at Yavin and the Emperor's decision to retire it and replace it with a newer, bigger Death Star.
 He'd re-enacted the victory at Alderaan and Yavin dozens of times with the toy.
-Sometime he sat and just started at it, awed by the children's trinket.
+Sometimes he sat and just stared at it, awed by the children's trinket.
 And here he was -- wherever that is -- laying on his back staring up at the station that lit his childhood dreams, a glittering veil of stars spread out behind it.

 The Death Star of his young imagination was nothing like this.
 He had rarely even seen the stars.
 A pall of smoke and dust hung over his home planet like a pallid dome, closing off the sky.
 The tops of buildings would hide in the swirls of smog.
 His world had been an orange-brown haze -- a dull bubble with him at the center.

 In training, the world opened up.
 The desert horizon stretched in every direction.
 They marched for days and never reached the end.
 Above him endless sky became even more endless sky at night.
 He’d wondered if he made the right decision, joining up.
 He could have remained on his home world and served the Empire in the mines or factories.
 But not after he’d seen those stars.

-He felt a sense of contentedness as he studied the Death Star and its starry backdrop.
+He felt a sense of contentment as he studied the Death Star and its starry backdrop.
 He imagined the station's SuperLaser staring out at all of the stars, every one a vast world.
 He sensed the entire Empire spread out before him in a single starry vista.
-Yet it paled next the power of the Death Star floating just out of reach.
+Yet it paled next to the power of the Death Star floating.
 That was the true Empire — the Death Star.
 With it, the Emperor had the entire Universe to use for his will.

 He had a sudden rush.
 His childhood dreams, his enlistment, months of training.
 It had all brought him here.
 The moment his feet touched the Imperial landing platform looming over this planet, he sensed something but couldn't really understand it.
 But now he could finally feel the full presence of the Empire -- in the soil under him, the tree, the rock, the stars, this mission, everywhere.
 The Empire was surrounding him, binding it all together.
 It was all one, everything he saw or touched.
 All Empire.
 The very stuff of the galaxy itself.

 He and his squadmates were here to serve a purpose beyond anything he could imagine.
 The Empire -- the galaxy -- had sent him to do its will.
 He whispered his sworn oath.
 "I am a Stormtrooper, and my will is your will, and my will is to serve."

+He would have his moment.
+He already saw it in his mind, as real as the battlestation above him.
+He could feel it.
+A Rebel in his sights.
+Leveling his blaster.
+His finger squeezing the trigger without hesitation.

 "Trooper Fedd" was still pondering the Death Star when he finally drifted off into sleep.
-He had been so enthralled with it that he didn't even notice the squad leader still hadn't returned.
+He had been so enthralled that he didn't even notice the squad leader still hadn't returned.

 <p>&nbsp;</p>